WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

   }
 ```

-This allows for additional recipient information that can be used to make a string claim of ownership over the credential.
-In additional to the `name` and `publicKey` properties in this example, there is an `id` field in this schema that is reserved for future uses of DIDs.
+This allows for additional recipient information that can be used to make a strong claim of ownership over the credential.
+In addition to the `name` and `publicKey` properties in this example, there is an `id` field in this schema that is reserved for future uses of DIDs.

 **Verification** (https://github.com/IMSGlobal/cert-schema/blob/master/docs/open_badge_v2_extensions.md)